-The on-campus (face-to-face) master’s degree in psychology with a concentration in Applied Behavior Analysis (ABA) program at McNeese is accredited by the Association for Behavior Analysis International (ABAI) and provides students with a well-rounded educational experience.
+The on-campus (face-to-face) master’s degree in psychology with a concentration in Applied Behavior Analysis (ABA) program at McNeese is accredited by the Association for Behavior Analysis International (ABAI)® and provides students with a well-rounded educational experience.
 Students acquire a firm foundation in behavior analytic principles and procedures through coursework, completion of an empirical thesis, and a site placement at our on-site supervised practicum experience at the McNeese Autism Program (MAP).
-Our online-only program is not accredited by ABAI, however, does feature a VCS approval.
+Our online-only program is not accredited by ABAI®, however, does feature a VCS approval.
 Students in the online-only program complete supervised practicum experiences through core-faculty approved site placements that meet high academic and clinical standards.

-The combination of a rigorous course sequence, research experience, on-site practicum, and outstanding faculty creates scientist-practitioners who excel in their professional environments.
+The combination of a rigorous course sequence, research experience, comprehensive practicum, and outstanding faculty creates scientist-practitioners who excel in their professional environments.

 Prepare to sit for your Board Certified Behavior Analyst® exam

 A Board Certified Behavior Analyst is a nationally certified behavioral health care professional who provides and supervises behavioral health care services.
 A BCBA® is qualified to address behavioral problems of social significance, within their areas of expertise, at an individual or group level.
 McNeese’s ABA program prepares students with all coursework requirements necessary to sit for the BCBA® exam.
-The campus program provides students with the supervised experience (practicum) required to sit for the board exam.
-Students in the face-to-face program obtain their on-site supervised experience through internships at MAP.
+The campus program provides students with the supervised fieldwork experience (practicum) required to sit for the board exam.
+Students in the face-to-face program obtain their on-site supervised fieldwork experience through site placement internships at MAP.

-McNeese’s on campus ABA program is the only graduate program in the State of Louisiana—and one of only twenty-two programs worldwide—that is accredited by the Association for Behavior Analysis International (ABAI).
-The online-only degree program is not currently accredited by ABAI.
-Our on campus, online, and graduate certificate programs are ABAI Verified Course Sequences (VCS) meaning the Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examination.
+McNeese’s on-campus ABA program is the only graduate program in the State of Louisiana—and one of only twenty-two master’s level programs worldwide—that is accredited by the Association for Behavior Analysis International (ABAI)®.
+The online-only degree program is not currently accredited by ABAI®.
+Our on campus, online, and post-master’s certificate programs are ABAI Verified Course Sequences (VCS) meaning the Association for Behavior Analysis International (ABAI)® has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst (BCBA)® or Board Certified Assistant Behavior Analyst (BCaBA)® examination.
 Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.

 At a Glance